GazzyGaz/Not-So-Simple-SavePoints/README.md

   the saved view.
 Free Camera and Analog Camera preferences are not changed.
 - Baby penguins are an exception to private carryable restoration: the mod reuses the matching synchronized penguin and sends its held state instead of spawning a local copy that the native baby penguin behaviour later synchronizes.
-  Subsequent loads release the bird normally; they never delete it as a disposable checkpoint replacement.
+  Subsequent loads release the penguin normally; they never delete it as a disposable checkpoint replacement.
 - If a saved baby penguin is missing or held by another player, restoration retries briefly and then reports that the position loaded without it.
 It does not create a duplicate or take another player's held penguin.
 - Restart the session/re-enter the level to clear duplicates already created by an older version.
 This update